szczyglis-dev/ultimate-chain-parser/README.md

       1 => '/^some unwanted data/',
     ];
   ```
-**- regex_ignore_after** - List of regular expressions that, if matched (after apply "replace_filter_before"), will skip the matched data block.
+**- regex_ignore_after** - array, List of regular expressions that, if matched (after apply "replace_filter_before"), will skip the matched data block.
 Is used to ignore blocks matching the given pattern.
 You can enter many, in text form each expression on a new line, or directly in the array.

   *Syntax*: /REGEX/ (per line)